lionelmace/iks-lab/book/appendix-terraform.md

 [Terraform](https://www.terraform.io/) enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

+The IBM Cloud Terraform Provider is available on [HashiCorp Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm).

-In this tutorial, you will use a sample configuration to provision a **Kubernetes cluster**, and, a **Postgres** database.
+In this tutorial, you will use a sample configuration to provision a **VPC**, a **Kubernetes cluster** and, a **Postgres** database.
 Finish by deleting all of the resources created by the configuration.

 ## Install Terraform